allmarkedup/example-component-library-gem/README.md

-# ExampleComponentLibraryGem
+## ViewComponent library as a Rails Engine

-An example of one approach to packaging up a library of ViewComponents into an (isolated) Rails engine.
+An example of one approach to packaging up a library of ViewComponents into an (isolated) Rails engine, ready for distribution as a gem.

 Includes a demo app running a Lookbook instance for previewing the components.

+See https://github.com/allmarkedup/example-app-with-component-library-engine for an example of pulling these components into a full Rails app.

-## Get started
+### Get started

 - `bundle install`
 - `bin/dev`

 This will start the demo/preview app running at http://localhost:4000

-## Structure/organisation
+### Structure/organisation

 Components live in the `/app/components/example_component_library_gem` directory.